DiligentCreators/SaaS-Docs/workflows/tenant-provisioning.md

 - Trial days always from plan configuration.
 - Existing subscriptions are never rewritten when the default plan changes.
-- No payment provider calls in Phase 1.
+- No Stripe/payment provider calls happen during tenant creation — `tenants.stripe_id` is only populated later, if and when the tenant is billed through Cashier (see [billing/stripe-cashier.md](../billing/stripe-cashier.md)).